merlijne77/merlijne77/README.md

 <hr>

 <pre>
-### Past Projects
+### Past Projects as a volunteer
-🚩 Worked as a team member on a Native Android app for people with autism to help clearify tasks (ICT ACADEMIE) 🚩 Published a native android app for a group of patiens to help alarming their environment when having an fysical attack 🚩 Book management and selling system for a healthcare organisation.
+🚩 Worked as a team member on a Native Android app for people with autism to help clearify tasks (ICT ACADEMIE Pameijer) 2021 🚩 Published a free native android app for a group of patiens to help alarming their environment when having an fysical attack 🚩 Book management and selling system for a healthcare organisation.
 	In javaFx
 🚩 Build a Native Android app to help people with mental
 	health issues help themself
 </pre>